JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_faq.md

 The default JDK version used by the test framework depends on the target platform version and is the latest supported version.
-The easiest way to change the JDK version to the custom is overriding the `LightJavaCodeInsightFixtureTestCase.getProjectDescriptor()` method and using one of the project descriptors predefined in `LightJavaCodeInsightFixtureTestCase`.
+The easiest way to change the JDK version to a custom one is by overriding `LightJavaCodeInsightFixtureTestCase.getProjectDescriptor()` and using one of the predefined project descriptors in `LightJavaCodeInsightFixtureTestCase`.
 If a project descriptor requires more customizations, its `getSdk()` method can use one of the [`IdeaTestUtil.getMockJdk*()`](upsource:///java/testFramework/src/com/intellij/testFramework/IdeaTestUtil.java) methods.

 Sometimes, testing a JVM language requires adding standard or other libraries to a test project.